crystallabs/virtualtime/README.md

 An obvious such case is when `to_time()` is invoked on a VT, because a Time object must have all of its fields set to some integer value.

-(Difference between `#materialize` and `#to_time` is that materialize produces another VT, just with its fields materialized, while to_time produces a `Time` instance.)
+(The difference between `#materialize` and `#to_time` is that materialize produces another VT with its fields materialized, while to_time produces a `Time` instance.)

-So because VirtualTimes can be very broadly defined, often times there are many equal choices to which they can be materialized.
+Because VirtualTimes can be very broadly defined, often times there are many equal choices to which they can be materialized.
 For example, if a VT matches anything in the month of March, which specific value should it be materialized to?